pixl8/Preside-CMS/support/docs/source/devguides/presideobjects.rst

 **dbtype**         No             "varchar"  Database type of the field to be define on the database table field
 **maxLength**      No             0          For dbtypes that require a length specification.
 If zero, the max size will be used.
 **required**       No             **false**  Whether or not the field is required.
+**default**        No             ""         A default value for the property.
+Can be dynamically created, see :ref:`presideobjectsdefaults`
 **indexes**        No             ""         List of indexes for the field, see :ref:`preside-objects-indexes` **uniqueindexes**  No             ""         List of unique indexes for the field, see :ref:`preside-objects-indexes` **control**        No             "default"  The default form control to use when rendering this field in a Preside Form.
 If set to 'default', the value for this attribute will be calculated based on the value of other attributes.
 See :doc:`/devguides/formcontrols` and :doc:`/devguides/formlayouts`.